ansible/ansible/rst/playbooks.rst

 The goal of each task is to execute a module, with very specific arguments.
 Variables, as mentioned above, can be used in arguments to modules.

-Modules other than `command` are 'idempotent', meaning if you run them again, they will make the changes they are told to make to bring the system to the desired state.
+Modules other than `command` and `shell` are 'idempotent', meaning if you run them again, they will make the changes they are told to make to bring the system to the desired state.
 This makes it very safe to rerun the same playbook multiple times.
 They won't change things unless they have to change things.

-Command will actually rerun the same command again, which is totally ok if the command is something like 'chmod' or 'setsebool', etc.
+The `command` and `shell` modules will actually rerun the same command again, which is totally ok if the command is something like 'chmod' or 'setsebool', etc.